rameshpolishetti/demo-packager/README.md

 # Demo Application
-This is a POC demo application created to evaluate `cmake` as a build tool for a Java-based application.
+This is a POC demo application created to evaluate `cmake`, `jpackage` and `izpack` build tools for a Java-based application.

 ## Getting Started
 To build and run this demo locally, follow the steps outlined below.